Frank Myler: Coaching career

 After three seasons at Rochdale where he took the team to the Players No 6 trophy final, although they lost 27–16 to Warrington, Myler succeeded Vince Karalius as Widnes coach in May 1975.
 In May 1978 he was succeeded as Widnes coach by Doug Laughton.
 After periods coaching at Oldham and Swinton Myler was appointed Great Britain coach in 1983 but after some early successes the team lost all six test matches to Australia and New Zealand during the 1984 Great Brian Lions tour and despite a win over Papua New Guinea in the last test of the tour Myler was not reappointed as coach.
 Thereafter, he returned to club coaching with Oldham and a second spell at Widnes.

 Myler coached England for one fixture beating Wales 60-13 on 28 May 1978.

+Myler returned to Widnes in 1991-92 and coached the club to a 24-0 victory over Leeds in the Regal Trophy Final at Central Park, Wigan on 11th January 1992.

 Myler was one of the original thirteen former Widnes players inducted into the Widnes Hall of Fame in 1992.

 Myler died on 27 March 2020 after a long illness, aged 81.